-They've just released a 4track CD based off of Mega Man 1.
-Their Elec Man song, 'Evolution of Circuitry', can be found on their Facebook.
+From their 4track CD based off of .
+Their Elec Man song, 'Evolution of Circuitry', can be found on their Mega Man 1 Facebook.

 Random, aka Mega Ran, is a rapper who does (among other things) rap remixes of Mega Man tunes.
 They can be pretty hit or miss, but one of them is certified Awesome: Splash Woman.
 (The MP3 is available here.)

 But I love you more, so baby, come aboard And go away with me, so I can make you see What you mean to me, and baby, we can be free...
 Under the sea Just you and me

 And guess what?
 He collaborated in a song with none other than The Megas.